 Units of Study

-Grades are issued on a numerical scale (0-100) based on academic performance and class participation.
-Each student’s grade is calculated on a weighted basis: tests and quizzes 40%, classwork/homework 30%, quick checks 15%, and class participation 15%.
-Homework assignments must be turned in on time to receive full credit.
+Grades are issued on a numerical scale (0-100) based on academic performance.
+Each student’s grade is calculated on a weighted basis using three categories: assessments 50%, checks for understanding 30%, and daily assignments 20%.
+Daily assignments must be turned in on time to receive full credit.

-8th grade course placement decisions will be made based on student performance in 7th grade Social Studies.
-Students will be invited to participate in 8th grade honors Social Studies based on their grade point average, writing ability and classroom behavior.
-Recommendations are usually made in the third quarter.
+Eighth grade course placement decisions will be made based on the student’s performance in seventh grade Social Studies.
+Students will be invited to participate in eighth grade honors Social Studies based on their grade point average, writing ability, and passion for Social Studies.